 Data collection is easy.
 The hard part is to make sense of them.
 However, living in a deluge of data, people often cannot cope with complex databases.
 The researchers are working with sophisticated virtual reality tools in order to provide assistance in that.

 “The science shows that much of this background processing of data, which happens unconsciously, can provide useful information about the environment.
 So, it can identify if there are areas of concern and threats or if there is something potentially impressive that we haven’t detected.”

-“We can use the touch, vision and hearing to perceive the environment and the world around us.
+“We can use the touch, vision, and hearing to perceive the environment and the world around us.
 We strive to create an additional sense of the human subconscious processes.
 This gives people an extra ability to understand the sense of large data sets,” adds the scientist.

-The programmer Pedro Omedas from the University Pompeu Fabra in Barcelona explains, “We join very different technologies.
+“We combine very different technologies.
 The platforms of virtual and mixed reality allow us to control the information in depth.